 In addition to the viral CDK ortholog pUL97, also cellular CDKs have been characterized as coregulators of herpesviral replication by studies of our group and further investigators.
 Currently, we are performing a characterization of the interaction patterns and regulatory roles of individual CDKs (most of all CDK7) during HCMV infection of human fibroblasts and other cell types.
 Especially, CDKs and further protein kinases that possess importance for the replication of HCMV as well as other herpesviruses have been considered as potential antiviral drug candidates.
 In this regard, it appears promising that our current in vitro data prove the high antiviral efficacy of inhibitors of virus-relevant CDKs.
 In particular, two highly potent and selective inhibitors of CDK7 exert a broad and effective antiviral activity.
 These findings may be highly beneficial for the development of novel broad-spectrum antiherpesviral drugs.

 Cytomegaloviral pUL97 is considered as a validated target enzyme for novel antiviral drugs.
 This seems particularly interesting due to the fact that pUL97 is already an essential part of conventional antiviral therapy, carrying out a pacemaker phosphorylation reaction on ganciclovir and related nucleoside analogs.
-For the development of a pUL97-directed antiviral strategy, we established quantification systems for pUL97 kinase activity and thereby identified novel chemical classes of compounds (quinazolines, indolocarbazoles, benzimi-dazoles and others) that inhibit the pUL97 kinase activity.
+For the development of a pUL97-directed antiviral strategy, we established quantitation systems for pUL97 kinase activity and thereby identified novel chemical classes of compounds (quinazolines, indolocarbazoles, benzimidazoles and others) that inhibit the pUL97 kinase activity.
 Hereby, it was shown that these kinase inhibitors are able to block HCMV replication efficiently in vitro and in vivo and that the inhibitory effects on the levels of kinase activity and virus replication are linked.
 Our very recent study of quinazoline-type inhibitors of pUL97 indicated the high value of bioinformatic-based modeling approaches in the optimization of candidate compounds.
-An enlarged platform combining biochemistry-, bioinformatic-, structural biology- and medicinal chemistry-based approaches may substantially take forward our efforts of pUL97-directed drug design.
+An enlarged platform combining bioinformatics-, structural biology- and medicinal chemistry-based approaches may substantially take forward our efforts of pUL97-directed drug design.
 In addition to the analysis of pUL97 inhibitors, a broad-spectrum antiherpesviral activity was identified shown for the CDK7 inhibitor LDC4297.
 This interesting compound, comprising an outstanding selectivity for CDK7, has been characterized by a kinome-wide evaluation (>330 kinases profiled in vitro).
 LDC4297 exerts an efficient inhibition of HCMV replication in primary human fibroblasts at nanomolar concentrations (EC50 24.5±1.3 nM) and exerts a broad antiherpesviral activity (whereas non-herpesviruses, i.e. adeno-, pox-, retro- and orthomyxoviruses, showed only intermediate or no sensitivity).
 Recently, we reported an in vivo analysis, using MCMV infection of Rag-/- immunodeficient mice, thus providing a proof-of-concept for the antiviral potency of LDC4297.
 Thus, the CDK7 inhibitor LDC4297 is a highly potent tool for the analyses of mutual interregulation between HCMV and CDK and represents a candidate compound for the study of broadly acting antiherpesviral compounds.
+Very recently, we demonstrated the true synergistic potential of combination treatments using two kinase inhibitors directed to CDK7 and pUL97 (Fig. 6), a finding which is presently substantiated by a broader analysis of CDK-/pUL97-specific candidate drugs both in vitro and in vivo.